WebAhead/master-reference/curriculum.md

 Aim for 1 guest speaker per week.
 Alumni talks in earlier weeks to foster community atmosphere.

 Monday:
-* Give an introduction to the week.
+* Show & Tell
+* Introduction to gitbook & learning outcomes.
 Start each week with a mission and a goal.
-* Show & Tell
-* Introduction to gitbook + learning outcomes
 * Workshops
-* Business Development
+* Business Development / Community Engagement

 Tuesday:
 * Morning Challenge